-Information provided by Title Plans includes:
+Information disclosed by the Title Plan includes:

-- Registered easements (e.g. rights of access, parking rights, drainage rights) are indicated by coloured markings.
+- Any rights/easements (e.g. rights of access, parking rights and drainage rights) and restrictions/restrictive covenants referred to in the Title Register are often indicated by coloured markings on the Title Plan.

 - Orientation indicated by way of a North point.

-- Title Number and Ordnance Survey map reference.
+- Ordnance Survey map reference.

 - Title Plans are drawn to scale 1:1250.